Donkey Kong Country 2: Plot

 Some time after Donkey Kong Country, Donkey Kong is relaxing on the beach, until he is ambushed by the Kremlings.
-He gets kidnapped and brought to Kaptain K. Rool, King K. Rool's moniker in this game, who then demands the Banana Hoard he unsuccessfully tried to steal in the previous game for a ransom from the Kongs.
-Instead of complying, Diddy Kong and his friend Dixie resolve to go to the Kremling's home island, Crocodile Isle, to rescue Donkey Kong.
-Together, they travel through Crocodile Isle and are helped on their way by an assortment of animals to defeat Kaptain K. Rool.
+He gets kidnapped and brought to Kaptain K. Rool, who demands the Banana Hoard he unsuccessfully tried to steal for a ransom from the Kongs.
+Diddy Kong and his girlfriend Dixie resolve to go to the Kremling's home island, Crocodile Isle, to rescue Donkey Kong.
+They travel through Crocodile Isle and are helped on their way by an assortment of animals to defeat Kaptain K. Rool.
 Diddy and Dixie eventually battle and defeat K. Rool, releasing Donkey Kong in the process.
-K. Rool manages to escape though, and shortly after, Diddy and Dixie confront him in the Lost World, a secret area powered by a geyser at the heart of Crocodile Isle.
+K. Rool manages to escape, and shortly after, Diddy and Dixie confront him in the Lost World, a secret area powered by a geyser at the heart of Crocodile Isle.
 They once again defeat K. Rool, who is hurled into the geyser, causing it to clog up and explode.
 The explosion causes all of Crocodile Isle to sink, as the Kongs watch K. Rool escape on a small sailboat.

-Development
+Development and release

 Development of Diddy's Kong Quest began shortly after the release of Donkey Kong Country, but before its commercial success; the employees of Rare desired to present new concepts.
-Rare founder Tim Stamper served as director of the game, whereas his colleague Brendan Gunn, who had worked on the original, returned to design the game.
-In response to complaints from veteran gamers, the game was designed to be more challenging than its predecessor.
+Rare founder Tim Stamper served as director, whereas his colleague Brendan Gunn, who had worked on the original, returned to design.
+In response to complaints from veteran gamers, Donkey Kong Country 2 was designed to be more challenging than its predecessor.
 Several working titles were considered, including DK Rescue!, Diddy's Day Out, Diddy's Wild Country, and Diddy's Wild Frontier.
 Diddy Kong's Quest was decided on, but was slightly altered into Diddy's Kong Quest to create a play on the word "conquest".
-The game was re-released for the Game Boy Advance in 2004 and a Virtual Boy port was in development at one time but never released.

 The game was announced at E3 1995.
+A Virtual Boy port was in development at one time but never released.

-Diddy's Kong Quest, like its predecessor, uses Silicon Graphics (SGI) and Advanced Computer Modelling (ACM) rendering technology, in which pre-rendered images are modelled as 3D objects and then transformed into 2D sprites and background layers.
+Like its predecessor, Diddy's Kong Quest uses Silicon Graphics (SGI) and Advanced Computer Modelling (ACM) rendering technology, in which pre-rendered images are modelled as 3D objects and then transformed into 2D sprites and background layers.
 The game's pirate-themed narrative and level design was influenced by designer Gregg Mayles's fascination with the Golden Age of Piracy.
 The team attempted to maintain the sense of speed and requirement of timing from the previous game.
 To avoid reproducing the same game entirely, Mayles altered the gameplay to be less linear and more encouraging of exploration, while respecting the basics of fluidity and speed.